East Coast bias: Causes

 The NFL Network and Fox Sports including its cable channel Fox Sports 1 maintain their major broadcast hub in Los Angeles, along with the Pac-12 Networks in San Francisco, though FS1 and the Pac-12 Network's sports rights are limited to the point where they are thought of as an aberration (and Fox Sports itself is the major broadcast partner for college basketball's East Coast-centric Big East Conference).
 Buccigross wrote that an imbalance is understandable from Eastern writers, considering they are influenced by their close proximity and easier access to the happenings in the East.
 The East is home to nearly half of the U.S.'s population and is both more densely populated and was settled and developed much earlier than the West.

-Fox Sports sportscaster Joe Buck attributes the shift to the economics of running a business: "If you think there is a perceived East Coast bias, guess what?
+Then-Fox Sports sportscaster Joe Buck attributes the shift to the economics of running a business: "If you think there is a perceived East Coast bias, guess what?
 You're right.
 That's where people are watching, that's where the numbers are."
 ESPN ombudsman Le Anne Schreiber wrote that fans should forget about expecting equity in teams the network selects to broadcast.
 "It is long proven in NBA and NFL and MLB that spreading the wealth to 30 or 32 teams is a prescription for deflating ratings," said Len DeLuca, ESPN senior vice president for programming.

+Where some major league sports awards are voted on by members of the media, such as NHL's Hart Trophy for the leagues most valuable player, the distribution of voters can tip the balance in favor of players who play in Eastern markets, especially with media voters who are not even familiar with players or sports teams outside of their own city.